 Without discrimination for gender, color, caste, and creed, the organization is completely charitable, beneficial, educational, non-political, non-communal, and non-profitable.
 It intends to be a non-discriminating organization with no regard to nation, color, creed, and gender.

 We focus on producer development through work opportunities, education, and health support for the families, capacity building of human resources.

 BaSE Producer Groups.

-BaSE consists of different types of members – Direct Groups, Associates Groups and Occasional.
+The BaSE consists of different types of members – Direct Groups, Associates Groups, and Occasional.

 The specifications are:

-- Associate Groups: These groups have their own management structures and reflect in them a commitment to justice, fair employment, public accountability, progressive working practices, equal gender balance and abolition of child labour.
-The associates groups are Valerian Handicrafts (SH), Rishilpi Handicrafts (SAT), Charka Handicrafts (CH), DPDE, Arshi-Salesian (SS), Jagoroni (JAG), Women Training Center (CHA), YWCA.
+- Associate Groups: These groups have their own management structures and reflect in them a commitment to justice, fair employment, public accountability, progressive working practices, equal gender balance, and the abolition of child labor.
+The associate’s groups are Valerian Handicrafts (SH), Rishilpi Handicrafts (SAT), Charka Handicrafts (CH), DPDE, Arshi-Salesian (SS), Jagoroni (JAG), Women Training Center (CHA), YWCA.

-- Occasional Groups/Members: This category provides export facilities to mutual organisations.
+- Occasional Groups/Members: This category provides export facilities to mutual organizations.
 The occasional groups are Bonpara PIME Sisters (BAM); Alex etc.

 At present BaSE is working in the following areas: